lejunyang/lun/README.md

 # Web components based on Vue3

-- Based on custom elements ([Vue3 defineCustomElement](https://vuejs.org/guide/extras/web-components.html)) and shadow DOM, works with all frameworks(maybe)
+- Based on custom elements ([Vue3 defineCustomElement](https://vuejs.org/guide/extras/web-components.html)) and shadow DOM, works with all frameworks
 - Provides abundant global static and dynamic configurations, easy to customize not only CSS but also many internal behaviors
 - Provides a beautiful preset theme based on @radix/theme, out-of-box dark mode and responsive ui support
+- Attempt to use new Web APIs like Popover API, getComposedRanges, showOpenFilePicker, etc.

 ## Why

 There are plenty of powerful web libraries, why creating new one?

 Well, mainly for personal learning and summary.
-I'm also interested in cross-framework library, but I don't found any library based on shadow DOM that has lots of useful and out-of-box features like antd.

-We could have great and unified DX in different frameworks with shadow DOM.
-But obviously shadow DOM is not that convenient, it's complicate on customizing CSS, hard to manage its children nodes, no dynamic slots.
-I've brought a few ways to solve that, but I don't know if they're elegant or efficient, still a lot of work to do.
+I'm interested in cross-framework library as we could have great and unified DX in different frameworks with it.
+Shadow DOM is an option, but obviously it's not that convenient.
+It's complicate on customizing CSS, hard to manage its children nodes, no dynamic slots and so on.

+I don't found any library based on shadow DOM that has both useful and out-of-box features and easy customization, maybe it's because of the limitation of shadow DOM.
+So I decided to think up some ways to make it work.

+Why Vue3?
+Most cross framework libraries use class oriented way to build themselves, I prefer hook and composition way so I chose Vue3's defineCustomElement.

 ## Development